mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

 ## Deploy Grafana

 I'm pretty new to Grafana myself, so I'm just showing a simple dashboard and panel, which I have been using for testing.
+The RuuviPi API currently supports the table data format and not the time-series.
+I'm not quite sure if there's any good reason to add support for time-series as the table format seems to be enough for what I need.

 ### Installation